 Here is the clinical problem with mandatory folic acid fortification that is specific to mental health — and it is distinct from the B12 masking and UMFA accumulation risks discussed in the previous post.

 When a person with a significant MTHFR variant consumes synthetic folic acid, two things happen simultaneously.
 First, the folic acid that cannot be converted accumulates as unmetabolised folic acid (UMFA) in the bloodstream.
 Second — and this is the part that is almost never discussed — UMFA competes with the small amount of active methylfolate that the impaired MTHFR enzyme is managing to produce.
-It blocks the folate receptors that active methylfolate needs to enter cells.
+There is in vitro evidence that UMFA competes at folate transport sites, though whether this produces meaningfully reduced intracellular folate in humans has not been demonstrated — it remains a plausible mechanism rather than an established one.

 The net effect is that a person with MTHFR C677T homozygosity who is regularly consuming fortified food may end up with lower functional folate availability in their cells than they would have had without the fortification — despite elevated serum folate.
 The standard blood test says adequate.
 The methylation cycle disagrees.